nvmwill/nexmo-developer/_documentation/en/video/guides/experience_composer.md

 ### Other use cases

 The first three use cases described here show how to use Experience Composer to enhance the Vonage Video archive and broadcast features.
 These uses cases have Experience Composer create a stream in a new Vonage Video session, separate from the session being archived or broadcast.
-However, you can also use Experience Composer to capture any web page and send it as an audio-video stream into an Vonage Video session for others to view.
+However, you can also use Experience Composer to capture any web page and send it as an audio-video stream into a Vonage Video session for others to view.
 The page may include audio and video from sources other than Vonage Video streams.
 Or it may include dynamic content with complex UI layout that clients connected to the Vonage Video session can view.

 ## View data in Insights API